wearefine/puppet-jenkins-shared-libraries/README.md

 # puppet-jenkins-shared-libraries

 Testing your Puppet on every change should be a smooth process.
 With Jenkins pipelines you can describe the entire process through code.
-We did the hard work made our puppet testing and deployment library open source.
-It gives you a drop in shared pipeline library with a configurable Jenkinsfile.
+We did the hard work to make our puppet testing and deployment library open source.
+It gives you a drop in pipeline shared library with a configurable Jenkinsfile.

 ## Prerequisites